Russ Meyer: Female empowerment

 Film historian and Meyer biographer Jimmy McDonough posits that Russ Meyer's usage of physically and sexually overwhelming female characters places him in his own separate genre.
 He argues that despite portraying women as sex objects, Meyer nonetheless depicts them as more powerful than men and is therefore an inadvertent feminist filmmaker.

-In many of Meyer's films, women eventually defeat men, winning sexual fulfillment as their reward, e.g., Super Vixen (Supervixens), Margo Winchester (Up!) and Lavonia Shedd (Beneath the Valley of the Ultra-Vixens).
+In many of Meyer's films, women eventually defeat men, winning sexual fulfillment as their reward, such as in Super Vixen (Supervixens), Margo Winchester (Up!) and Lavonia Shedd (Beneath the Valley of the Ultra-Vixens).
 Even in the 1950s and 1960s, his films were sometimes centered on a woman's need and struggle for sexual satisfaction (Lorna, Good Morning and...
 Goodbye! and Beneath the Valley of the Ultra-Vixens).
 Additionally, Russ Meyer's female characters were often allowed to express anger and violence towards men (Faster, Pussycat!
 Kill!
 Kill! and Supervixens).

 Yet in his research, McDonough also notes that Meyer's female characters were limited in how powerful they could appear; often the female lead is raped (Up! and Lorna) or brutally murdered (Beyond the Valley of the Dolls, Supervixens, Lorna and Blacksnake).
-While Russ Meyer may have championed powerful woman characters, he also forced them into violent and terrifying situations, making them prove their physical and mental strength against tremendous odds.
+While Russ Meyer may have championed powerful woman characters, he also portrayed them in violent and terrifying situations, in which they demonstrate their physical and mental strength against tremendous odds.
 He also ensured that women's breasts were at least semi-exposed during these ordeals for comic or erotic effect.
-Furthermore, according to frequent collaborator and longtime lover Kitten Natividad, Meyer's love of dominant women extended to his personal life, and he was almost always in a tumultuous relationship.
+Furthermore, according to his frequent collaborator and longtime companion Kitten Natividad, Meyer's love of dominant women extended to his personal life, and he was almost always in a tumultuous relationship.